nktcodes/Crypto-Minute-Data/README.md

-# Binance OHLC 1 Minute Dataset
+# Binance OHLCV 1 Minute Dataset

 This is a collection of **1 Minute** data for a number of cryptocurrency coins.